Software Realtime 3D

 Surface Browser

-Surface Browser represents the cumulative experience of net surfing as a deluge of images flowing into viewer perception.
-The software uses browser conventions (address bar, image search) as entry points to a spatial internet.
-It can run as a stand-alone app, gallery installation with audience input and/or run autonomously based on sites and key words relevant to the installation.
-It looks at manifesting the virtual as a liquid space, remapping the existing visual aspect of the net into an environment that can be entered and traversed.
+Surface Browser presents the cumulative experience of net surfing as a deluge of images flowing into viewer perception.
+The software uses browser conventions (address bar, image search, gen AI prompt) as entry points to a spatial internet.
+It can run as a stand-alone app, gallery installation with audience input and/or run autonomously based on inputs relevant to the location.
+It renders the imagined virtual as a liquid space, remapping the images of the net into an environment that pulls you in, to then explore and traverse endlessly.

 Images